uselesstechjunks/whatif/docs/content/TARGET.md

 ---

-## What You Actually Do (Day-to-Day)
+## What You Actually Do Day-to-Day

-You should expect most of your time to be spent on:

 1. **Training-time interventions**